gauriiiiiiiiiiii/gauriiiiiiiiiiii/README.md

 ### 👩‍💻 About Me

-🚀 Software Developer passionate about building scalable applications and solving real-world problems 💻 Interested in Full-Stack Development, Machine Learning, and AI-powered products 🧩 Strong focus on Data Structures, Algorithms, and system design fundamentals 🌱 Continuously learning, building, and exploring emerging technologies ✨ Driven by curiosity, creativity, and the desire to create impactful solutions
+🚀 Software Developer passionate about building scalable applications and solving real-world problems<br>
+💻 Interested in Full-Stack Development, Machine Learning, and AI-powered products<br>
+🧩 Strong focus on Data Structures, Algorithms, and system design fundamentals<br>
+🌱 Continuously learning, building, and exploring emerging technologies<br>
+✨ Driven by curiosity, creativity, and the desire to create impactful solutions

 ---